 Wake Up Rested Every Day

 And the bonus?
 By taking steps to naturally improve your sleeping patterns, you’ll feel more rested and alert!
-Allowing you to more easily conquer tasks and fill your day with the things you want to do, without your body or mind being worse for the wear.
+Allowing you to more easily conquer tasks and fill your day with the things you enjoy, without running your body or mind ragged.